Special Needs Programs "Focusing on Abilities not Disabilities"

 inner city youth.

-Donations are greatly appreciated and tax deductible to provide scholarships to children who may otherwise not have the opportunity to experience the ARTS.
+Donations are greatly appreciated and tax deductible to provide scholarships to children and adults who may otherwise not have the opportunity to experience the ARTS.
 Adaptive equipment, music, instruments, costumes, props, scripts are also needed for these programs.
 Drama Interaction Staff teach throughout the Twin Cities area.
 To donate, please click on the link below.
 Thank you!